-IT’S a trend of the social media age to harangue fighters, yet even the harshest and loudest armchair bandits would struggle to justify any criticism should this one come off.
+IT’S a trend of the social media age to harangue fighters, yet even the harshest and loudest armchair bandits would struggle to justify any criticism of this one.
 Too often in big fights this year, one of the combatants goes into the bout with ‘nothing to lose’, in other words given no chance whatsoever – think Amir Khan, Liam Smith and Kell Brook – but both Anthony Joshua and Wladimir Klitschko would enter combat with their reputations and careers in the balance.
-Perhaps that’s the crux of why this showdown is struggling to cross the line.

 Of course, Team Joshua’s desire is only part of the reason why this bout is under discussion.
 Just before Joshua defeated Whyte, the Ukrainian lost his world titles to Tyson Fury in a huge upset, and has spent much of the time since plotting his revenge.
 The IBF quickly stripped Fury, who then endured a horrible year, culminating in the relinquishment of his other titles following much publicised battles with cocaine, depression and VADA.
 Joshua has made the IBF belt his own and, with Fury unable to carry out his promise of a Klitschko rematch, reached out to the former king – inactive for a year and 40 years old.
 There are easier routes back for Wladimir, but he is fiercely dedicated, determined to prove he is not finished yet, and victory over Joshua would add a defining layer to his legend.
 At the back of his mind, though, he will be acutely aware that he might be about to lace up his gloves for the final time – which could make him more dangerous than ever.